2011 Halloween nor'easter: Electrical outages

 Approximately 1.7 million customers in the Northeast were still without electricity three days after the storm.
 Temperatures in the region warmed up to above 50 F during the day, but went down to near freezing at night.
 As powerless houses grew cold, residents bundled up and kept under blankets, went to stay or visit with others who had electricity, or used their car heaters to temporarily warm-up.
 Some, frustrated by long blackouts after other recent storms, considered leaving the region or moving to cities where power lines were underground.

 About half a million households in New Jersey lost electricity, prompting a state of emergency declaration from governor Chris Christie.
-He had himself suffered outages both at his house in Mendham and the governor's mansion, Drumthwacket, near Princeton.
+He had himself suffered outages both at his personal residence in Mendham and the governor's mansion, Drumthwacket, in Princeton.

 In Connecticut, Governor Dannel Malloy declared a state of emergency late on October 29, after 830,000 people lost power, breaking the record set after Hurricane Irene.
 In the Danbury area, outages were so prolonged that seven school districts had to cancel classes for the following week.
 A state of emergency was also declared in Massachusetts, which allowed for the activation of the state's National Guard as well as other emergency measures.
 Due to the power outages and downed trees shortly before Halloween, at least three towns in the state advised delaying trick-or-treating.
 In New Hampshire, officials opened seven shelters for people who lost heating during the storm.
 The early snowfall allowed for the opening of ski resorts in Vermont and Maine.

 At a November 1 press conference, Governor Malloy estimated that damages in Connecticut would exceed $3 billion.
 Two days later, close to 700,000 homes and businesses remained without power.
 A week after the storm, almost 150,000 customers of the state's two utilities had not yet had power restored.
 Customers still suffering outages continued to cope as best they could, by sleeping at the homes of friends who had already had their electricity restored, taking showers at work and storing perishable foods outside.
 Power was not restored to all the customers who had lost it in the storm until November 9.